 Since the subject matter of fannish SF fanzines has always been whatever the editor felt like writing about it was inevitable that on occasion some of them would write about their appreciation of music, be it in the form of record and book reviews, artist profiles, concert reports, or tales of personal encounters.
 This section collects together and links to some of those pieces and fanzines.
 More will be added.

 From the mid 1950s, SF fans began to publish whole fanzines devoted to music.
-The earliest I'm aware of was John Brunner's NOISE LEVEL (10 issues, 1954 - 1958), which he ran through OMPA, the UK's first APA.
-Devoted to folk and blues for its first nine issues, the tenth - coinciding with his becoming after London correspondent for CARAVAN - covered the first Aldermaston march.
+I had thought the first of these was John Brunner's NOISE LEVEL (10 issues, 1954 - 1958), which he ran through OMPA the UK's first APA, but though it contained pieces about folk and blues, actual examination of the issues rules it out as a fanzine solely devoted to music.
+Its tenth issue - coinciding with his becoming the London correspondent for CARAVAN - covered the first Aldermaston march.

 (Brunner wrote the CND marching song, and more on his activities with them can be found here.
 Also, there's a photo of fans getting ready to leave the 1959 Eastercon to join the second one on this page, and of fans taking time out from the 1960 Eastercon - held that year in London - to greet the marchers arriving from Aldermaston here.)

 It may well be that the first was actually Mal Ashworth's JAZZ-ZINE.
 The British Fanzine Bibliography dates this as January 1955 and has it down as a quarto-size, mimeographed, six page one-shot.
 If anyone has a copy I'd be interested in scans.
 Also, while it's possible - probable, even - that music enthusiasts had produced amateur publications prior to this devoted to the music they loved, this may have been be the first anywhere to self-identify as a fanzine!